rkapl123/DBAddin/docs/README.md

 Following topics are still to be done:

-* Fixing the problems with shifting formula ranges in case of shifting mode 1 (cells) in DBListFetch
 * Utilizing optimistic concurrency for DBSheets (similar to the old Addin, but with ADO.NET support)

 ### docfx generated API documentation